pollfish/docs/webplugin.md

 5.  <span class="params">surveyAvailable</span>
     Called when there is an availble survey for the user.
 Also contains revenue and survey format information
 6.  <span class="params">surveyNotAvailable</span>
-    Called when there is no availble survey for the user.
+    Called when there is no available survey for the user.

 Below you can see an example of the pollfishConfig object with all possible callbacks: